zhaoyao91/the-holder/README.md

 - correctly load aspects (items) the app cares about
   - config, context, components ...
-  - items have usually have dependencies from here to there, thus the dependencies of an item must be loaded before it
+  - items usually have dependencies from here to there, thus the dependencies of an item must be loaded before it
   - any item should have access to its dependencies
 - correctly close the app
-  - have the ability to stop receiving any request from outside world while keep handling already received requests until they finished to support graceful shutdown
+  - the ability to stop receiving any request from outside world while keep handling already received requests until they finished to support graceful shutdown
-  - have the ability to destroy items and release all resources
+  - the ability to destroy items and release all resources

 **The Holder** takes and only takes tasks listed above.
-The detailed logic, such as what items should be load, what's there dependencies, how should they be stopped and destroyed, is left blank to the user.
+The detailed logic, such as what items should be load, what're their dependencies, how should they be stopped and destroyed, is left blank to the user.

 ## Installation